slavikdev/til/README.md

-# til
+# TIL: Today I Learned 💡

-Today I Learned
+This is a living collection of new findings, coding tips and gotchas that I found in my everyday work.